Hit-and-Run Lawsuit Loans

 • A $2,500 fine

-Are you a PA resident that was injured in an accident that wasn’t your fault?
+Are you a PA resident who was injured in an accident that wasn’t your fault?
 Uplift can help.

 New York

-Traffic violation, failure to leave information for property damages.
-The penalties are:
+For a traffic violation (failure to leave information for property damages), the penalties are:

 • Surcharge between $88 and $93